AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ---
 title: Channels
-description: Learn about channels and its configurations within TVE dashboard.
+description: Learn about channels and their various configurations within TVE dashboard.
 ---

 # Channels {#channels}